django-oscar/django-oscar/docs/source/contributing.rst

 * Write tests!
 Pull requests will be rejected if sufficient tests aren't provided.
 See the guidance below on the testing conventions that oscar uses

+* Write docs!
+Please update the documentation when altering behaviour or introducing new features.

+* Write good commit messages: see `Tim Pope's excellent note`_.

+.. _`Tim Pope's excellent note`: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 * Make pull requests against Oscar's master branch unless instructed otherwise.

-* Please update the documentation when altering behaviour or introducing new features.

 Installation
 ============